joeugenio/aps2016/README.md

 # aps2016
-Code for the paper "An Approximate Exponentiated Weibull Joint Envelope-Phase Distribution"
+Python2.7 scripts for the paper "An Approximate Exponentiated Weibull Joint Envelope-Phase Distribution"

 If you find this code useful, please acknowledge: